EleutherAI/website/content-blog/mad_research_update.md

 We tried anomaly detection methods suited to each setting.
 For the online setting, we experimented with:

  - **Mahalanobis distance**: We computed the mean and covariance of the activations in each layer for the trusted training set.
-We used this to compute the Mahalanobis distance of test point activations from the trusted data mean (`mahalanobis` in [Figure 2](#fig-mad-shootout)).
+We used this to compute the Mahalanobis distance of test point activations from the trusted data mean (`mahalanobis` in Figures 2 and 3).
- - **Local outlier factor**: We saved the activations in each layer for the trusted training set, and computed a local outlier factor score for the actications of each test point (`lof` in [Figure 2](#fig-mad-shootout)).
+ - **Local outlier factor**: We saved the activations in each layer for the trusted training set, and computed a local outlier factor score for the actications of each test point (`lof` in Figures 2 and 3).
+ - **Isolation forest**: We fit an [isolation forest](https://en.wikipedia.org/wiki/Isolation_forest) outlier detector (n_estimators = 20) to the activations in each layer for the trusted training set.
+This was used to compute a score for each test point (`isoforest` in Figures 2 and 3).
  - **Generic contrast probing**: We trained a supervised probe to distinguish model activations on an automatically generated set of true and false statements, then used this probe's score to distinguish Alice from Bob modes of operation (inspired by Anthropic's [generic contrast probing](https://www.anthropic.com/research/probes-catch-sleeper-agents)).
-This is displayed as `misconception` in [Figure 3](#fig-mad-shootout-1layer).
+This is displayed as `misconception` in Figures 2 and 3.
  - **Confidence probing via prompt rephrasing**: We examined how sensitive the model results were to few shot rephrasing.
 Specifically, we automatically generated rephrasings of the form "{Question} one answer is No. {Repeat question}", and meausured how much the model's answers shifted with rephrasings like this.
 The method was inspired by DeepMind's approach to [uncertainty quantification](https://arxiv.org/abs/2406.02543).
-This is displayed as `rephrase` in [Figure 3](#fig-mad-shootout-1layer).
+This is displayed as `rephrase` in Figure 4.

  For the offline setting, we experimented with:

  - **Quantom entropy score**: Based on the [SPECTRE](https://arxiv.org/abs/2104.11315) paper, we calculated a "quantum entropy" score that interpolates between the mahalanobis distance and the distance along the largest principle component of the test data covariance matrix, which we calculate after the test data has been whitened using the covariance matrix of the trusted data (credit to Eric Jenner for this method).
-This is displayed as `que` in Figure 2.
+This is displayed as `que` in Figures 2 and 3.
  - **Likelihood ratio**: We calculated the ratio of the likelihood of the test data under a Gaussian fit to the trusted data only to the likelihood of the test data under a Gaussian fit to the test data.
 Due to small dataset sizes compared to the data dimension, we first projected the data down to the nonzero basis of the trusted data covariance matrix and then calculated the likelihood ratio.
-This is displayed as `likelihood` in Figure 2.
+This is displayed as `likelihood` in Figures 2 and 3.
  - **Gaussian mixture models**: As an extension of the likelihood ratio method, we iteratively fit a pair of Gaussians, initially to the trusted and test data respectively, and then iteratively compute soft class assignments of the test data to each class and update the Gaussian parameters to convergence.
-This is displayed as `em` in Figure 2.
+This is displayed as `em` in Figures 2 and 3.

 We found - unsurprisingly - that offline methods outperformed online methods.
 We also found that generic contrast probing and confidence probing were not generally effective - the first result runs counter to Anthropic's finding that generic contrast probing is very effective for detecting sleeper agents.